-- a) a foreign national residing in a country or area specified in section 5a of the COVID-19 Regulations, and who fulfils the conditions for exemption from the duty of quarantine - b) a foreign national who, in connection with work or a work assignment, crosses the border from a country or area specified in section 6, first paragraph, of the COVID-19 Regulations or is covered by the exemption described in section 6, eighth paragraph - c) a foreign national who has a need to travel through the Norwegian mainland on the way to or from work or residence in Svalbard - d) a foreign national who is resident in Svalbard would otherwise subject them to the duty of quarantine, if they fulfil the following conditions set forth in section 5a, second paragraph, of the Covid-19 Regulations:
+- a. a foreign national residing in the EEA/Schengen area and who is exempt from the duty of quarantine under section 5a of the COVID-19 Regulations or who can document a place of accommodation where quarantine is to be carried out - b. a foreign national who, in connection with work or a work assignment, crosses the border from a country or area specified in section 6, first paragraph, of the COVID-19 Regulations or is covered by the exemption described in section 6, eighth paragraph - c. a foreign national who has a need to travel through the Norwegian mainland on the way to or from work or residence in Svalbard - d. a foreign national who is resident in Svalbard